anuket-project/anuket-specifications/doc/ref_model/chapters/chapter04.md

 <p align="center"><b>Table 4-2:</b> Exposed performance optimisation capabilities of NFVI.</p>

-* L and X policies require CPU pinning be active.
+\* L and X cache policies require CPU pinning to be active.

 Enhanced Cache Management is a compute performance enhancer that applies a cache management policy to the socket hosting a given virtual compute instance.
 Providing the physical CPU microarchitecture supports it, cache management policy can be used to specify the static allocation of cache resources within a socket.
 The "Equal" policy distributes the available cache resources equally across all of the physical cores in the socket.
 The "eXpanded" policy provides additional resources to the core pinned to a VNF that has the "X" attribute applied.
 The "Lean" attribute can be applied to VNFs which do not realize significant benefit from a marginal cache size increase and are hence willing to relinquish unneeded resources.